James Howard Kunstler: Writing

 Over the course of the first 14 years of his writing career (1979–1993), Kunstler wrote seven novels.

 Since the mid-1990s, he has written four non-fiction books about suburban development and diminishing global oil supplies.
 According to the Columbia Journalism Review, his first work on the subject, The Geography of Nowhere, discussed the effects of "cartoon architecture, junked cities, and a ravaged countryside".
 The book was described as a jeremiad by The Washington Post.
-Kunstler is critical of suburbia and urban development trends throughout the United States, and is a proponent of the New Urbanism movement.
+Kunstler is critical of suburbia and urban development trends throughout the United States and is a proponent of the New Urbanism movement.
 According to Scott Carlson, reporter for The Chronicle of Higher Education, Kunstler's books on the subject have become "standard reading in architecture and urban planning courses".

 He describes America as a poorly planned and "tragic landscape of highway strips, parking lots, housing tracts, mega-malls, junked cities, and ravaged countryside that makes up the everyday environment where most Americans live and work."
-In a 2001 op-ed for Planetizen, he wrote that in the wake of 9/11 the "age of skyscrapers is at an end", that no new megatowers would be built, and that existing tall buildings are destined to be dismantled.
+In a 2001 op-ed for Planetizen, he wrote that in the wake of 9/11, the "age of skyscrapers is at an end", that no new megatowers would be built, and that existing tall buildings are destined to be dismantled.

 In his books that followed, such as Home From Nowhere, The City in Mind, and The Long Emergency (2005), he discussed topics in the context of a coming post-oil America.
 Kunstler says he wrote The Geography of Nowhere, "Because I believe a lot of people share my feelings about the tragic landscape of highway strips, parking lots, housing tracts, mega-malls, junked cities, and ravaged countryside that makes up the everyday environment where most Americans live and work".

-In his science fiction novel World Made by Hand (2008), he describes a future dependent on localized production and agriculture, with little reliance on imports.
-Three "World Made by Hand" sequels have followed: The Witch of Hebron (2010), A History of the Future (2015), and The Harrows of Spring (2016).
+He envisions a future where localized agriculture and production predominate, with little reliance on imports, in his 2008 social science fiction novel World Made by Hand.
+Three sequels have followed: The Witch of Hebron (2010), A History of the Future (2015), and The Harrows of Spring (2016).

-Kunstler has written articles for the American Conservative magazine and syndicated weekly articles to the conservative Zero Hedge blog.
+Kunstler has written articles for the American Conservative magazine.

-In his writings and lectures, he contends that there is no other alternative energy source on the horizon that can replace relatively cheap oil.
+In his writings and lectures, he contends that there is no other alternative energy source on the horizon that can replace petroleum.
 He therefore envisions a "low energy" world that will be radically different from today's.
-This has contributed to his becoming an outspoken advocate for one of his solutions, a more energy-efficient rail system, and writes "we have to get cracking on the revival of the railroad system if we expect to remain a united country."
+This has contributed to his becoming an outspoken advocate for one of his solutions, a more energy-efficient rail system, and he writes, "we have to get cracking on the revival of the railroad system if we expect to remain a united country."